 - Community Collaboration Form for Organizations

-- Residency Planning form for Schools and Teaching Artists (To be filled out collaboratively at the teacher/artist planning meeting)
+- Residency Planning form for Schools and Teaching Artists (To be filled out collaboratively at the teacher/artist planning meeting and submitted by the teaching artist.)

 - SPARK!
 Residency Application (To be filled out by a Teaching Artist after being contacted by a school.
 Send to firstname.lastname@example.org)